L0ic4/L0ic4/README.md

 ## 🚀 About me

-- I am an IT student with a passion for software development.
+- I am an IT student passionate about software development.
-- I am proficient in Next, and Spring Boot, and I am always eager to learn new technologies.
+- I am proficient in Next, and Spring Boot.
+- I am always eager to learn new technologies.
 - I am a team player and I am always willing to help others.
 I am also a creative thinker and I am always looking for new ways to solve problems.

 ## 💫 My goal